I think you’ll agree with me when I say:

 Yes.
 The RHIT exam is multiple-choice.
 The exam contains 150 multiple-choice questions which also include 20 pretest questions that do not count towards your final score.

 How long do you have to complete the RHIT Certification exam?

 You are given 3.5 hours to complete all 150 questions on the RHIT Certification exam.

-What is the passing scaled score for the RHIT Certification exam?
+What is the passing scaled score for the RHIT test?

-The current passing scaled score for the RHIT Certification exam is 300 out of 400.
+The current passing scaled score for the RHIT exam is 300 out of 400.

-How often do you need to recertify for the RHIT Certification?
+How often do you need to recertify for the RHIT?

 You will need to recertify your RHIT certification ever two years.
 This means that you must maintain your AHIMA credential by completing 20 qualifying continuing education units every two years; five hours of which should include coding self-reviews.